The World of Disney food is a complex and ever-changing one, and that makes keeping track of it all darn near impossible.

 We touched on this one when we discussed saving some moolah in the Disney Parks, but it bears repeating again.
 Walt Disney World allows guests to bring food and drinks into its parks.
 And this is super helpful for reasons beyond cost-saving, including if you have a picky eater, dietary restrictions, or a youngster who doesn’t eat enough to justify ordering a full meal.

 The rules here are pretty simple: no alcohol and nothing in glass containers (with the exception of baby food in glass jars).
 That’s it!
-There are no restrictions for the quantity or type of food you can bring in, so you can feel free to do what’s right or useful for your family!
+There are no restrictions on the quantity or type of food you can bring in, so you can feel free to do what’s right or useful for your family!
 Be sure to read our 13 Questions and Answers about Bringing Food Into the Parks!

 7. There’s nothing healthy to eat at a theme park.